How can you relieve arthritis naturally in dogs?

 [pictured above: Lolahemp hip & joint hemp chews with glucosamine, MSM and green-lipped mussel]

-• Other Joint Supplements
+Other Natural Joint Supplements for Dogs

 • Boswellia serrata – A tree extract with potential anti-inflammatory and immune-supporting effects.
 It is said that this compound has NSAID-like effects to reduce the severity of pain.